parasdahal/deepnotes/_posts/2017-05-28-softmax-crossentropy.md

 ---
 layout: post
 title: Classification and Loss Evaluation - Softmax and Cross Entropy Loss
+excerpt: Lets dig a little deep into how we convert the output of our CNN into probability - Softmax; and the loss measure to guide our optimization - Cross Entropy.
 comments: true
 categories: cnn-series
+thumbnail: /public/images/softmax.png
 ---
 {% include series.html %}